-Visceral have revealed that they have given IGN some all new info about one of Battlefield Hardline game modes called Battlefield Hardline Crosshair Mode and apparently this is Hardline’s most hardcore and competitive mp mode.
+Visceral have revealed some all new information about one of Battlefield Hardlines’s game modes called CrossHair.
+Apparently this is Hardline’s most hardcore and competitive mp mode.

 Since the development team has been playing Battlefield Hardline internally for so long, we wanted to make use of our experience and share what we’ve learned.

 So here I am, talking about Crosshair, a new Battlefield mode featured in Hardline.
 It’s rather straight forward: the cops are escorting a VIP to safety while the criminals are trying to eliminate that VIP.
 It is one of two modes geared towards more competitive play styles.
 Just like Rescue, two 5-player teams face each other and there are no respawns.
 The first team to win 5 rounds wins the match.
 As simple as this may sound, the strategy involved gets pretty interesting.

 The single-elimination aspect of Crosshair means a run-and-gun Leeroy Jenkins approach isn’t usually the most effective.
 This makes the battlefield a lot quieter, especially with the lower player count.
 So be cautious because every step you take, every door you open and every shot you fire can reveal your position to the enemy.
 That’s where some gadgets and accessories become essential.
 The Stealth gadget will allow you to be much more subtle when running or opening doors, using a suppressor means firing your weapon won’t mark you on the enemy’s mini-map and if all else fails, the Decoy gadget can easily confuse the other team.